AjithGeorge/ApiAutomationUsingPostmanAndNewmanWithHtmlExtraAndAzurePipelines/README.md

 ## Execution Steps:
 1. Clone the repo.
 2. Import the collection and environment to postman tool.
-3. Run the tests from either Postman Collection Runner or through Newman tool
+3. Run the tests from either Postman Collection Runner or through Newman tool.
-4. Report is will get generated for the execution through Newman tool
+4. Report is will get generated for the execution through Newman tool.